 Probiotics: It is supremely important to increase your child’s probiotic intake during a yeast infection.
 Make sure you choose a high quality supplement that has a high adherence rate.
 More on probiotics here.

 Epsom salt, tea tree oil and vinegar baths: Epsom salt helps detoxify the body, while tea tree oil and vinegar eliminate yeast.
 This is helpful if your child is uncomfortable due to a yeast rash.
-When Alex felt itchy, the bath did wonders.
+When my son felt itchy, the bath did wonders.

 Sunlight treatments: Sun kills yeast!
 If your child has a yeast diaper rash or irritated bottom, have them sit in the sun for 15-20 minutes and expose the infected area.
 This was a sight to see at our house, but the results were dramatic.

 Additional anti-candida herbs to consider: Oleic acid (from olive oil), thyme oil, olive leaf extract, biotin, caprylic acid, pau d’arco.
 Go here to learn more about how to beat candida for good.

 To Increase Immune Function, Lower Systemic Inflammation and Support Detoxification: